SamSamhuns/manp/README.md

 ## Usage

+`manp [PYTHON_MODULE_OR_FUNC_NAME]`

+Example:

 ```bash
 $ manp hashlib
 ```

 ## Workflow

+A detailed explanation of how the program functions:

+The program requires compilation and running of certain files and script before others which is handled by the `Makefile`.

+1. The `text_to_raw_string.cpp` and `raw_string_to_text.cpp` modules are compiled before main.
+The `text_to_raw_string.cpp` converts all the txt files inside the `manp/data/` folder to raw string literal txt files with extra `CPP_MAP_KEY_VALUE_DELIM` and `CPP_MAP_MODULE_DELIM` (defined in `common.h`) delimiters for creating C++ maps.

+2. After this, the `combine_headers.sh` will iterate through the `manp/data/` folder and create `combined_txt_include.h` header file that includes all the `txt` raw string literal files.

+3. The `generate_modules_list.sh` will then iterate through the `manp/data/` folder again and create a `module_list.txt` raw string literal txt file containing list of all available modules that will be used for the SpellingCorrector and prediction function.

+4. The `main.cpp` function will finally be compiled and `manp` will be available for execution.

+5. Once the `manp` is added to the `PATH` var one way or another, it can be used as `manp urllib`.

 ## Developer instructions

-To add documentation for other Python modules and functions, a txt file with the name of the module or function in question should be added to the `data/` folder and the project should be recompiled.
+To add documentation for other Python modules and functions, a txt file with the name of the module or function in question should be added to the `manp/data/` folder and the project should be recompiled.

-## Contributions
+### Contributions

 [![License](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat.svg)](https://github.com/SamSamhuns/manp/pulls)

-## Acknowledgements
+### Acknowledgements

 -   Python Software Foundation <https://www.python.org/psf/>
+-   Peter Norvig's <a href='https://norvig.com/spell-correct.html'>*How to Write a Spelling Corrector*</a>
+-   Felipe Farinon's C++ implementation of Peter Norvig's Spell Correcter <felipe.farinon@gmail.com>

+### Disclaimer

+I am not the creator of the SpellingCorrector C++ modules.
+The SpellingCorrector module used in this project was first written by Peter Norvig in Python and then converted to C++ by Felipe Farinon.